Knott’s Berry Farm, America’s first theme park, is an excellent place for you and your family to spend a day during your time in Southern California.

 What attractions are near Knott’s Berry Farm?

-While Knott’s Berry Farm itself is located in Buena Park, quite ways away from downtown Los Angeles and the Hollywood attractions, there’s still fun to be had elsewhere in the neighborhood!
+While Knott’s Berry Farm itself is located in Buena Park, quite a way away from downtown Los Angeles and the Hollywood attractions, there’s still fun to be had elsewhere in the neighborhood!

 If you’re visiting in the summer, Knott’s Soak City is almost next door to Knott’s Berry Farm and features water rides and wave pools.
 It’s their sister waterpark and has recently undergone a renovation to upgrade rides and add to the overall park experience.